 The EMSA report demonstrated that the cruises sector and in general the transport of passengers are the sectors most heavily impacted by the COVID-19.
 Other sectors were also impacted, but in general the trade didn't stop.
-Despite of the difficulties, commercial ship operations, ports and other maritime transport sectors continued to operate ensuring the movement of goods and proving the strategic importance of maritime for our livelihoods.

 1 Directive 2002/59/EC on Vessel Traffic Monitoring